-Project Clarity is a large-scale watershed remediation initiative aimed at dramatically improving water quality in Lake Macatawa and the Macatawa watershed.
+Project Clarity is a large-scale watershed remediation initiative aimed at dramatically improving water quality in Lake Macatawa and the Macatawa watershed, located in west Michigan.

 The project involves a multi-phased approach, providing solutions focused on land restoration, Best Management Practices (BMPs), community education, and long-term sustainability.
 This major endeavor will take an estimated 5 years and $12 million to complete.
 As a Legacy Project, it will have a lasting and profound impact on the economy, environment, and community as a whole.